18F/18f.gsa.gov/_posts/2017-09-05-ficam-partners-with-federalist.md

 image:
 ---

-_Jim Sheire is the director of the Federal Identity, Credential, and Access Management (FICAM) program._
+_Jim Sheire is the director of the Federal Identity, Credential, and Access Management (FICAM) program.
+Originally published on [GSA's blog](https://gsablogs.gsa.gov/gsablog/2017/08/22/ficam-program-collaborates-with-18f-to-deliver-key-gsa-cyber-security-tools-and-resources/)._

 This past year, GSA’s Office of Government-wide Policy (OGP) Federal Identity, Credential, and Access Management (FICAM) team launched a series of revamped digital tools designed to update and replace the [Federal ICAM Enterprise Architecture](https://arch.idmanagement.gov/) and [Roadmap](https://www.idmanagement.gov/build/#roadmap).
 To modernize the original FICAM Roadmap and implementation guidance, a cross-government team began migrating the information to interactive [FICAM Playbooks](https://www.idmanagement.gov/build/#playbooks).
 These playbooks provide common patterns to help agencies properly implement and execute FICAM.